Affordable travel

 Free museum

 Tools and techniques displayed in the glass museumThe museum is free.
 As soon as you enter you’re surrounded by cabinets of historic glass and crystal produced by the Moser Company and some of it is used as a demonstration of the glass-making process.
-In case you’re curious, crystal (for the purposes of glasses, ornament, chandeliers and the like) is basically glass that has been made to a very high quality due to the addition of lead.
+Traditionally, crystal (for the purposes of glasses, ornament, chandeliers and the like) is basically glass that has been made to a very high quality due to the addition of lead.

 Along with glassmaking technique and examples of historical and prizewinning pieces of glass, the history of the firm itself is also explained, with portraits of the important members of the Moser family, and an informative 10-minute-long video (in nine different languages).
 To there rear of the museum is also an extensive gift shop which can arrange shipping around the world.